In Our Care Areas

-At Subicare, our children play an active role in taking care of our organic garden which is made up of native species, herbs, fruits and vegetables.
+At Subicare, our children play an active role in taking care of our organic garden which is made up of native species of herbs, fruits and vegetables.

 Learning about the world around us and maintaining a sense of belonging is a key component of our educational program.
 Having the opportunity to plant, maintain and harvest our own produce to be used in our menus, further supports our children’s learning.

 Sustainability and being environmentally responsible is extremely important for us here at Subicare.
 We pride ourselves on our sustainable practices and that our children are actively involved in all of our environmentally responsible initiatives.